MobilityDB/JMEOS/README.md

 	- Increase test coverage in future JMEOS iterations for improved reliability.
 	- While 100% coverage was not achievable within the thesis timeline, it remains a recommended goal.
 -  **Implementation of Remaining Methods**
-    - Complete the implementation of remaining JMEOS methods to unlock full library potential.
+    - Complete the implementation of remaining JMEOS methods to achieve full library potential.
     - Ensures JMEOS fully encapsulates MEOS C library functionality, broadening use case applicability.
  -  **Addition of New Examples/Visual Examples**
     - Implement additional example files using real-world data to demonstrate JMEOS functionalities.